 The origin of the name Glastonbury is not known for certain.
 One theory is that is a corruption of Glastan inga burh, which means the fort (burh) belonging to the people of (inga) the place with oak trees (Glastan).
 Or it may have been Glast's burh, the burh or fort belonging to a man called Glast.

 The Normans, naturally, appointed a Norman abbot to Glastonbury Abbey.
-However he quarrelled with the Saxon monks and the quarrel ended in bloodshed.
+However, he quarreled with the Saxon monks and the quarrel ended in bloodshed.
 About 1083 the monks barricaded themselves in the Abbey Church.
-Norman soldiers broke in and shot arrows from an upper storey of the church.
+Norman soldiers broke in and shot arrows from an upper story of the church.
 The arrows killed 3 monks and wounded 18.